Solskjaer's sloppy Man Utd back where they belong - in the Europa League | Goal.com

 Manchester City loanee Angelino made a mockery of Aaron Wan-Bissaka, who again showed he is incapable of dealing with balls into the far post, to steal in to open the scoring.

-Although Solskjaer had opted for a back five, the German side were finding so much space to exploit at the back, and Amadou Hairdara doubled Leipzig’s lead with a free header as United were left chasing shadows.
+Although Solskjaer had opted for a back five the German side were finding so much space to exploit at the back, and Amadou Haidara doubled Leipzig’s lead with a free volley as United were left chasing shadows.

 Five years to the day that Louis van Gaal saw his United side embarrassingly dumped out of the competition by Wolfsburg, Solskjaer was facing a similar result in Germany.